“Assessment is messy… when done well, at least.”

 Wait, Did You Say You Have Usable Data for Gen Ed?

 It was a pleasure meeting and collaborating with Yvonne Kirby and Jim Mulrooney from Central Connecticut State University (CCSU) and, virtually, with Renee Aitken from Wright State University in Ohio on our conference presentation, “Technology to Advance Faculty-Driven Assessment of Student Work.”
 I’ll share more about the presentation and the ensuing discussion in my next blog post.
 But, I’ll say here that it was quite refreshing to hear about a campus that has been able to generate usable assessment data for general education in a relatively quick timeframe.
-As a participating institution in the Multi-State Collaborative to Advance Learning Outcomes Assessment (a.k.a. the MSC), CCSU was able to build on their collection efforts, apply the model for local scoring at their institution, and use Aqua to manage the process.
+As a participating institution in the Multi-State Collaborative to Advance Learning Outcomes Assessment (a.k.a. the MSC), CCSU was able to build on their collection efforts, apply the model for local scoring at their institution, and use Outcomes Assessment Projects (formerly Aqua) to manage the process.
 They were able to get everything going in the technology in one week and already had data for analysis within the month.
 Yvonne, their Director of Institutional Research and Assessment, managed the scoring retreat by herself in January and is already having conversations with faculty about the resulting data!

 Optimism for Continued Success of the MSC